-Even before I started surfing I had always wanted to experience a night time surf sesh.
-This was mostly the fault of that really cool surf scene at night in “Soul Surfer.”
+Even before I started surfing, I had always wanted to experience a nighttime surf sesh.
+This was mostly because of that really cool surf scene at night in “Soul Surfer.”
 (Thanks, Bethany Hamilton.)
-So when New Year’s Eve rolled around, with a full moon and still no solid plans, it seemed like the perfect opportunity.
+So, when New Year’s Eve rolled around, with a full moon and still no solid plans, it seemed like the perfect opportunity.
 In fact, it was to be a supermoon, which is much fancier than a regular moon.
-The trick was convincing my mother to let Sloane, my youngest sister, to come with my boyfriend and I. I could already picture her face.
+The trick was convincing my mother to let Sloane, my youngest sister, to come with me.
+I could already picture her face.
 She is worried enough when we go surfing in the daytime.
-Now we would be surfing in the middle of the night, with no one around, having to deal with drunkards on the way home.
+Now we would be surfing in the middle of the night, with no one around, and have to deal with drunkards on the way home.

 “Okay fine…” She grudgingly agreed after much persistence.
 “But you have to promise me Sloane won’t drown or get eaten by a shark!”
 And with one last exasperated sigh from my mother, off we were.
-Jarred bought a waterproof watch so we would be able to know what time it was in the water, while my priorities lied in pizza and a bottle of champagne for the trip.
+I bought a waterproof watch so we would be able to know what time it was in the water.
 Oddly, people tried to persuade us out of our plans twice within the scope of the night.
 When we got to the register at Winco, the lady who checked us out sent us with a warning: “beware of sharks that come out during a full moon.”
 I have no idea how she knew this, but we were already aware of this truth.

 The second attempt came from a sheriff who pulled up on us in the parking lot while we were unloading our boards.
 Immediately, I started wondering if we were even allowed to surf at this ungodly hour.
 (I’d be pretty flustered if there were such a law, but with California, ya never know…)

 “Good evening!”
 He called from his window.
 “Ya’ll planning on doing some surfing?”